drupal-konamicode/translator/js/dictionaries/README.md

-TODO: Add credits and other information about contributing to those files.
+## Credits
+Text strings sourced for each of the files are sourced and agregated.
+Below are all the sources.

-## Bork.js
+### Bork.js
+- WIP

-## Pirate.js
+### Pirate.js

-Text strings sourced from:
 - https://github.com/mikewesthad/pirate-speak
 - https://github.com/glcheetham/pirate-translator
 - https://forums.techguy.org/threads/need-to-write-java-program-to-convert-english-to-pirate-talk.570048/